-Two weekends ago I went to Disneyland for my friend’s Bachelorette party!
-I was pretty excited to attempt zero waste at Disneyland.
+A while back, I went to Disneyland for my friend’s Bachelorette party!
+I was pretty excited to attempt zero waste during my Disney adventure.

 I went in with pretty low expectations because this trip wasn’t about me.
 This trip was about my friend and hoping that she had the best bachelorette weekend EVER!!